dankrsihu/newscatcher/README.md

 # Newscatcher
 **Programmatically collect normalized news from (almost) any website.**

-Filter by **topic**, **country**, or **language**.
+This is an amazing project made to dimplify things Filter by **topic**, **country**, or **language**.

 Created by [newscatcherapi.com](https://www.newscatcherapi.com) but you do not need anything from us or from anyone else to get the software going, it just works out of the box.